 13

-Orange is a heartfelt and poignant anime series that explores themes of friendship, regret, and second chances.
-Naho Takamiya receives a letter from her future self, warning her of regrets and urging her to change the past.
+Orange is a deeply moving anime series that delicately explores themes of friendship, regret, and the opportunity for second chances.
+The story follows Naho Takamiya, who one day receives a mysterious letter from her future self, urging her to prevent a heartbreaking regret by making different choices.

 DramaEcchiPsychological